erenkarakal/SkriptHarbor/wiki/undocumented-syntaxes/undocumented-syntaxes.md

 ```

 ## Test Plural Class Infos
-Tests that plural class infos are identified correctly.
+Tests that the plural class infos are identified correctly.
 Not meant to be used for anything.
 ```
 classinfo test for %testgui%
 classinfo test for %testguis%